olebole/irafdoc/doc/generic.flat1d.rst

   The function fitting parameters may be set interactively when the interactive flag is set using the interactive curve fitting package <b>icfit</b>.
-  The cursor mode commands for this package are described in a separate help entry under <tt>"icfit"</tt>.
+  The cursor mode commands for this package are described in a separate help entry under <span style="font-family: monospace;">"icfit"</span>.
 For two dimensional images the user is prompted for the sample line or column or a blank-separated range to be averaged and graphed.
   Note that the lines or columns are relative the input image section; for